Lawrence Khong: Media and entertainment

 Khong has been performing magic since his late teens.
 He started producing movies in 2010 and performing magic shows such as "Magic of Love" and "Magic Box".

 Khong shared his experiences of "Magic of Love" in his book Give me the Multitudes!
 Obeying God's Call into the Media World, TOUCH Ministries International: Singapore but has received some criticism from fellow Christians for his use of magic and involvement in "marketplace ministries."

 Following the church's embrace of dominion theology, Khong launched Gateway Entertainment to "reclaim the media industry for Jesus Christ", performing in "totally commercial, non-religious" magic shows and other theatrical productions alongside his daughter Priscilla Khong.

-Gateway Entertainment touts Lawrence Khong as having been the 'first in Asia to receive the Elite Diamond Merlin Award for Magician of the Year" in 2010, an award conferred by the International Magicians Society.
+Gateway Entertainment stated that Lawrence Khong was the "first in Asia to receive the Elite Diamond Merlin Award for Magician of the Year" in 2010, an award conferred by the International Magicians Society.

 Lawrence Khong has also been vocal against the spreading "anti-Christian and immoral values promoted by the secular world" by entertainers in Singapore, a non-religious state.
-He has spoken out against performance of Madonna in the country.
+He has spoken out against a performance by Madonna in the country.